I have a medical condition/disability. Does this affect my eligibility for a shelter?

-Service animals are accommodated at all shelters, including General Population shelters.
+Service animals are permitted in General Population Shelters so long as the pet meets the requirements under Federal law.
+Visit ADA Requirements for Service Animals for additional information.
 If you have a service animal and evacuate to a shelter, make sure the animal has a collar with identification.
 Carry proof that the animal's vaccinations are up to date, and a copy of written instructions for your animal's care.
 You are responsible for caring for your service animal during your stay in a shelter.

 Broward County has one pet-friendly General Population shelter at Millennium Middle School in Tamarac.
 Pre-registration of pets is required, and owners are expected to shelter with their pets and provide care for them.
-Other than the pet-friendly shelter, General Population shelters do not accommodate animals other than service animals.
+To register, call the Humane Society at 954-989-3977.
+Other than the pet-friendly shelter, General Population shelters do not accommodate pets other than service animals.

 If you plan to stay in a Special Needs shelter, call the Broward County Human Services Department at 954-357-6385 (TTY 954-357-5608) and they will help you make arrangements for the care of your pet.